PUTvision/RoboticsII-Jetbot/README.md

 ## Changelog
+* May 30, 2022 - Link to dataset added
 * May 29, 2022 - README instructions added
-* May 23, 2022 - making the repository public
+* May 23, 2022 - Making the repository public